Voting Systems for Accurate Democracy Election Systems. Legislature Committees Centered Councils.

 Story: In the Pacific Northwest, many jurisdictions are politically polarized, split almost 50:50, with no great concentration of voters in the center.
 The result has been intense hostility between poles, policy reversals and willfully irreversible policies.
 That pattern would be changed by ensemble rules.
 Neither pole could hope to capture a legislative majority.
 Reps would find that to win anything, they must work with the center and some moderates of the other pole.
 The new pattern may change our concepts of voting and government from tools for cultural war to tools for managing diversity.

 1950.
 Germany's parliament has reps from one-winner districts and reps from party-list PR.
-This is almost an ensemble but: The districts are not huge and heterogeneous; they use plurality rule so off-center candidates win most districts.
+It is a very successful election system.
+It is almost an ensemble but: The districts are not huge and heterogeneous; they use plurality rule so off-center candidates win most districts.
 These reps do not form a central balance point for majorities.
-Instead, the largest party usually forms a ruling majority with a minor party -- excluding all reps of the second-largest party from decision making.
+Instead, the largest party usually forms a ruling majority with a minor party — excluding all reps of the second-largest party from decision making.

 The next pages in this chapter explore the merits of ensemble rules and show a few tally methods.
 Before digging into the tally, it would be good to consider what kind of rule is best for policy making - the subject of the next chapter.
 Policy procedures.